AddisonMink/micro-rpg/README.md

 To build for WASM using the default emscripten-generated HTML:
 * In a terminal, run `make build_wasm`.
 * In a terminal, run `emrun bin/wasm_game.html`.
 This causes emscripten to spawn a server, open a browser window, and serve the file from that server.
 This avoicd CORS errors.

-To buil for WASM using using a stripped-down HTML without all the emscripten branding and console output:
-* In a terminal, run `make build_wasm`.
-* Start an HTTP server in the root directory, then request `game.html` from the server.
-If you try to open the HTML file directly, you'll get CORS errors.